 Generative Neural Rendering

-Moved beyond per-object NeRF distillation to a unified rendering paradigm.
-Kaleido is a sequence-to-sequence transformer that directly synthesises novel views — no explicit 3D representations, no per-scene optimisation — pre-trained on video, then fine-tuned for zero-shot novel view synthesis.
+Moved beyond per-object NeRF distillation toward a visual world model.
+Kaleido is a sequence-to-sequence transformer that directly synthesises novel views — no explicit 3D representations, no per-scene optimisation — pre-trained on video, learning to imagine how the world looks from any viewpoint.
+Along the way, picked up large-scale Blender rendering and 3D modeling — the undergrad game dev itch never really went away.

 Learning 3D from Unposed 2D

-Lifted PartCraft's part-aware generation into 3D.
-Chirpy3D fine-tunes multi-view diffusion models with LoRA, learns a continuous part latent space, and distils part-controlled views into NeRF — generating fine-grained 3D objects from unposed 2D images alone.
+Returned to the 3D world that fascinated me since my undergrad game engine days — this time through neural rendering.
+Restudied classical rendering, NeRF, and implicit neural representations, then built Chirpy3D: fine-tuning multi-view diffusion models with LoRA, learning a continuous part latent space, and distilling part-controlled views into NeRF — generating fine-grained 3D objects from unposed 2D images alone.

 Controlling Diffusion Models